 As much as my heart melted when my 10 year old made the above comment about reading night being her favorite, I have to admit, I’m pretty sure this one tops most of the kids’ favorite activities lists.

-It is a newer add on that we’ve started as the kids have gotten older.
+It is a newer add-on that we’ve started as the kids have gotten older.

 The kids use frosting and folded index cards in corners and come up with the craziest creations.
+Last year someone built a three-story mansion.
+Another kid made a “swimming pool” out of blue frosting.
+It’s chaos and sugar and JOY.

 7. Sibling and Cousin Secret Santa

 They each take great care picking out a gift for a sibling and a gift for a cousin, both secret santa style.
 It is SO FUN to watch them get excited about giving.
+They put so much thought into what their person would like!

 A few years ago, we felt the gift craziness really amplify with having a big family and the kids all wanting to (sweetly) also make gifts for everyone.
-When my oldest was 8, all 8 cousins tried to give something all to each other.
+When my oldest was 8, all 8 cousins tried to give something to each other.
 And all my 4 kids tried to give something each to each other.

 So we moved to a Secret Santa tradition and the kids enjoy this more!!
-This was all about SIMPLIFYING the quantity of gifts given & directing our energies beyond buying, wrapping, and exchanging as much stuff as possible.
+This was all about SIMPLIFYING the quantity of gifts given and directing our energies beyond buying, wrapping, and exchanging as much stuff as possible.
 That is a win to me!!

 8. Sardines on Christmas Night with Entire Extended Family

 My kids start asking about this at the beginning of the month.
 On Christmas night we gather with my husband’s side of the family – he has 3 siblings.
-There are currently a total of 9 grandkids (almost 10) and 9 adults.
+There are currently a total of 9 grandkids (almost 10!) and 9 adults.

-That’s it!
+That’s It!

-We don’t do Elf on the Shelf or a giant baking day or attend a bunch of Christmas musicals/ shows/ productions, etc. We do bake a little throughout (my older girls love to bake on their own anyway), and I make a couple traditional family recipes around Christmas Eve & Christmas, but it doesn’t feel excessive.
+We don’t do Elf on the Shelf or a giant baking day or attend a bunch of Christmas musicals/ shows/ productions, etc. We do bake a little throughout (my older girls love to bake on their own anyway), and I make a couple traditional family recipes around Christmas Eve and Christmas, but it doesn’t feel excessive.

 You can’t do it all!!
+And you shouldn’t try.

-We cut down on gift buying a little… as we had the means, we traded out activities instead of material gifts, which is usually more expensive but less time-consuming.
+We cut down on gift buying a little… As we had the means, we traded out activities instead of material gifts, which is usually more expensive but less time-consuming.
 So, for example, my husband and I take both sets of parents out for a nice dinner sometime in January.
-We gift this for Christmas & that is four fewer gifts to buy.
+We gift this for Christmas and that is four fewer gifts to buy.
 All of them feel like they don’t need anything and the time is more fun.
-With a big family, it’s hard to get quality time like that with our own parents, so that’s a simple swap if you can swing it & it makes sense with your family personalities.
+With a big family, it’s hard to get quality time like that with our own parents, so that’s a simple swap if you can swing it and it makes sense with your family personalities.

-You Don’t Need….
+You Don’t Need…

-I would encourage you time and again to pick the traditions that work for you and turn off the social media FOMO this time of year.
+I would encourage you time and again to pick the traditions that work for YOU and turn off the social media FOMO this time of year.

 You don’t need that viral tree or wreath.
 You don’t need to buy $1000 worth of gifts for each person.
 You don’t need to hide an elf in some extravagant tiny mess every day (unless that brings you joy, then have at it).

 We’re mostly home, cozied up together, opening our door and inviting others in, pursuing simple + connected + meaningful traditions.
+And you know what?
+The kids are happy.
+They feel loved.
+They know what Christmas is really about.
+That’s all that matters.

 Merry Christmas, friends.